-- 4.72 Limitations on the government's power to expropriate are credible only if means exist to ensure that the limits will be respected.
-Ordinarily, this will be a court separate from the executive.
-But while the courts in many developing countries are gradually breaking free of executive branch control, the history of judicial independence in industrial nations teaches that this process can take decades.
-It requires not only a well-trained and dedicated cadre of judges but vigorous and sustained competition among the political parties as well.70 - 4.73 When domestic courts are weak, or their credibility is low, government can agree to submit disputes involving expropriation to an international tribunal instead.
+Limitations on the government's power to expropriate are credible only if means exist to ensure that the limits will be respected.
+Ordinarily this will be a court separate from the executive.
+While courts in many developing countries are gradually breaking free of executive branch control, the history of judicial independence in developed countries teaches that this process can take decades.
+It requires not only a well-trained and dedicated cadre of judges but vigorous and sustained political competition as well.71

+When domestic courts are weak, or their credibility is low, government can agree to submit disputes involving expropriation to an international tribunal.
 As discussed in chapter 9, a growing number of international investment treaties provide for this option.
-Although the treaties deal with foreign investment, there are "halo" effects for local firms, reducing the likelihood that they would be singled out.
-And there is no reason why governments cannot agree to similar arrangements with local firms.
+Although these treaties deal with foreign investment, there are halo effects for local firms, and there is no reason why governments cannot agree to similar arrangements for local firms.